r0mdau/fradoos/README.md

 - A user has a name and email, both are mandatory.
 - A user work in a company but not mandatory
+- A user can belong to many working groups
+- A working group can belong to many users
+- We can retrieve user's working groups, but not the opposite
 - A company has a name
+- A working group has a name

 ## Folder structure